 There are 3 coaches, headed up by Edwin Compton, Mpumalanga regional manager for the SA Golf Development Board.

-1/ Leopard Creek’s 9-hole Par 3 course holes are inspired by 8 famous courses around the world, including Augusta National (2), the Old Course at St Andrews, and Sawgrass.
+1/ Leopard Creek’s 9-hole Par 3 course holes are inspired by 8 famous courses, including Augusta National (2), the Old Course at St Andrews, Muirfield, North Berwick and Sawgrass.
 There’s a version of Leopard Creek’s 18th.
-It’s great fun and open to visitors (see National Junior Development Centre).
+It’s fun and open to visitors (see National Junior Development Centre).

-2/ The club has a strict dress code for all golfers on and off the course, which can be found on the club website.
+2/ The club has a strict dress code for golfers on and off the course, which can be found on the club website.
 Only traditional clothing and peaks or hats, while socks must be predominantly white.
-Shirts have to be tucked in, and caps worn forward.
+Shirts tucked in, caps worn forward.
 No bold commercial advertising is allowed.

 3/ Thomas Aiken has the lowest competitive score, 61 in third round of 2008 Alfred Dunhill.
 He was out in 30 and back in 31 with nine birdies and an eagle three at 18.
 Branden Grace had 62 in first round of 2014 Alfred Dunhill (31-31 with 10 birdies) which he won.